Accidents in the Home, The Worst Causes

-Kids are small and inexperienced with the laws of physics, and their inquisitive natures can make them oblivious to their surroundings.
-A lack of supervision – even just for a moment – can be all it takes for a child to be hurt, or worse.
-By understanding the worst causes of accidents in the home, we can prevent them from happening to our own children and work to babyproof our homes.
+Kids are small and inexperienced with the laws of physics, and their inquisitive nature can make them oblivious to their surroundings.
+A lack of supervision, even just for a moment can be all it takes for a child to fall, be hurt, or even worse.
+By understanding the most dangerous causes of accidents in the home, we can help to try and prevent them from happening to our own children and baby-proof our homes to provide a safe environment for a baby or small child.

 Burns and Scalds